samindaa/RLLib/README.md

 * **Examples**:
  There are a plethora of examples demonstrating on-policy and off-policy control experiments.
 * **RLLibViz**:
- A Qt4 based visualization tool to visualize the benchmark problems.
+ There is a Qt4 based visualization tool to visualize benchmark problems.

 Usage